The Saskatchewan Personal Property Registry (SPPR) is governed by the following Government of Saskatchewan acts and regulations:

 Commercial Lien

-A Commercial Lien (which used to be called a Garage Keepers' Lien) is an interest in goods held by a person who either:
+A commercial lien (which used to be called a garage keepers' lien) is an interest in goods held by a person who either:

-- Provides labour or materials to repair or improve goods;
+• provides labour or materials to repair or improve goods;

-- Stores goods; or
+• stores goods; or

-If a person takes a car into a mechanic's shop for repairs but does not pay the bill, the mechanic can take out a Commercial Lien on the car for the value of the work that was performed on it.
+If a person takes a car into a mechanic's shop for repairs but does not pay the bill, the mechanic can take out a commercial lien on the car for the value of the work that was performed on it.

-The Sale of Goods Act or Factors Act
+Sale of Goods

 A seller may sell goods to a buyer but keep possession of the goods.
 If the seller then sells the goods to a second buyer who does not know the goods were already sold to someone else, then the second buyer is entitled to the goods unless the original buyer registered their interest first in the Saskatchewan Personal Property Registry (SPPR).